wimrijnders/V3DLib/Doc/Examples.md

 ## Example 3: 2D Convolution (Heat Transfer)

-Let's move to a somewhat more substantial example: modelling the heat flow across a 2D surface.
+This example models the heat flow across a 2D surface.
 [Newton's law of cooling](https://en.wikipedia.org/wiki/Newton%27s_law_of_cooling) states that an object cools at a rate proportional to the difference between its temperature `T` and the temperature of its environment (or ambient temperature) `A`:

 ```
    dT/dt = −k(T − A)
 ```

-When simulating this equation, we will consider each point on our 2D surface to be a separate object, and the ambient temperature of each object to be the average of the temperatures of the 8 surrounding objects.
+In the simulation, each point on the 2D surface to be a separate object, and the ambient temperature of each object to be the average of the temperatures of the 8 surrounding objects.
 This is very similar to 2D convolution using a mean filter.

-If we apply heat at the north and east edges of our 2D surface, and cold at the south and west edges, then ultimately the result is:
+If heat is applied at the north and east edges of our 2D surface, and cold at the south and west edges, then ultimately the result is:

 ![Heat flow across 2D surface](./images/heat.png)